Our Scientific Focus

 - Further characterization and measurement of PNH symptoms (e.g., brain fog)

-- Long-term effects of treatment
+- Long-term effects of better treatment

 Nephrology